PaulTomchik/EZ-Hadoop/README.md

 #Setting up a Virtual Hadoop Cluster.

 The end result of these instructions will be an Hadoop cluster with three servers running in VirtualBox.

-###Note: These instructions, and associated scripts, are subject to change.
+###Note: These instructions, and associated scripts, are a work in progress.
+They are meant to get Hadoop up and running quickly.
+There is no guarantees regarding the correctness of the configurations, nor their optimality.

 ###The following follows [highlyscalablesystems](http://www.highlyscalablesystems.com/3597/hadoop-installation-tutorial-hadoop-2-x/).

 ##Instructions